Install uv

 uv self update

-Core Concepts
+Core concepts

-uv simplifies Python development by handling three distinct use cases:
+uv covers three use cases:

-- Projects: Building an application or library with dependencies.
+- Projects β building an application or library with dependencies.

-- Scripts: Running a single-file Python script with inline dependencies.
+- Scripts β running a single-file Python script with inline dependencies.

-- Tools: Running command-line utilities (like
+- Tools β running command-line utilities (like

 rufforhttpie) globally.

-1. Modern Project Management
+1. Project management

 For new projects, uv uses the standard pyproject.toml for configuration and a cross-platform uv.lock for reproducible builds.